mezo-org/musd/docs/README.md

 4. BTC is sent from the ActivePool to the DefaultPool for proportionate redistribution to other loans.
 5. When active loans next have a borrower operation, redemption or liquidation they take on a proportionate amount of the liquidated debt and collateral which results in their share of the liquidated BTC being moved back to the Active Pool.

 The pending debt does not accrue interest until it has been applied to a borrower's loan.
+This happens automatically and seamlessly - any interaction with their trove triggers the redistribution to be applied to their actual balances.

 Note that when a redistribution of debt and collateral from a liquidated loan is done across the other loans, no external liquidity source is required.